27 Best Fishing Spots San Antonio TX 2025: Lakes & Parks

 22. Boerne City Lake Park – Upper Cibolo Creek Rd, TX

-The fishing population includes fishes like Largemouth, White Bass, Channel Catfish, Bluegill, etc. It’s also a suitable spot for beginners due to the presence of Sunfish.
+The fishing population includes Largemouth, White Bass, Channel Catfish, Bluegill, and other species.
+The sunfish make it a suitable spot for beginners.

 • Entry fee: Free for residents.